AdobeDocs/indesign-api-docs/README.md

   </tr>
 </table>

 The existing scripts will need little tweaking to accept the arguments correctly.
-So an existing sample script wil look like this
+So an existing sample script will look like this
 ```javascript
     var arg1 = app.scriptArgs.get('argument1')
     var arg2 = app.scriptArgs.get('argument2')